ryanh610/vanillaPortfolio/README.md

 - A work section containing projects
 - A footer containing contact information

+Update 1: I have updated my portfolio to include project one and two complimentary assignments.

+Update 2: I have updated my portfolio to include project two and a complimentary assignments.

 Screenshot of webpage
 ![Full-screen screenshot](./assets/images/portrait.jpg "2560x1440 render of webpage")